isaiahcolson/inventory-tracker/README.md

 - [ ] - isaiah - list create modal
+	why does my fixed element have weird styling with opacity?
 - [ ] - isaiah - list update (can we change the list title to input)
 	hidden input
 - [ ] - jonathan - populate dashboard aside section with reorder items